Four Documentaries Awarded Winter 2021 Grants

-The Rogovy Foundation is pleased to announce the Miller / Packan Documentary Film Fund Summer 2021 award winners.
-The Fund awards grants totalling $200,000 to a selection of film projects annually through its Summer and Winter open calls.
+The Rogovy Foundation is pleased to announce the Miller / Packan Documentary Film Fund Winter 2021 award winners.
+The Fund awards grants totalling $200,000 to a selection of film projects annually through its Summer and Winter Open Calls.

-The Fund’s four selection of award winners for this Summer period are:
+The Fund’s four selection of award winners for this Winter period are:

-Applications are now being accepted for the Winter 2021 Open Call, which ends November 15th 2021.
+Applications are now being accepted for the Summer 2022 Open Call, which ends May 15th 2022.